-7 | Does the marketing of investment funds in your jurisdiction require authorisation?
+7 Does the marketing of investment funds in your jurisdiction require authorisation?

-This depends on the type of investors being targeted.
-Marketing of investment funds to UK retail investors generally requires the fund to be either 'authorised' (for UK funds) or 'recognised' (for overseas funds) by the FCA.
-Marketing of investment funds to professional and institutional investors only generally requires a notification (for both UK and overseas funds) by the manager to the FCA.
+This depends on the type of the investment fund being marketed and UK investors being targeted.
+Marketing of investment funds to UK retail investors generally requires the fund to be either 'authorised' (for UK funds) or 'recognised' (for overseas funds) by the Financial Conduct Authority (FCA).
+Marketing of investment funds to professional/institutional investors generally requires only a notification (for both UK and overseas funds) to the FCA, although there are also other mandatory disclosure and reporting obligations.
+A brief summary is set out below.